kendryte/k230_docs/en/02_applications/tutorials/K230_Inter_Processer_Communication_sharefs_Usage.md

 - write
 - flush
 - lseek
-- state
+- stat
 - statfs
-- OpenDir
+- opendir
 - rewinddir
 - mkdir
 - rmdir
 - rename

-Interested readers can write their own file IO read and write related test code experience
+Interested readers can write their own file I/O related test code to experience.

 ### Notes

-- ShareFS is not suitable for scenarios where high-frequency real-time reads and writes, such as encoding and saving
+- Sharefs is not suitable for high-frequency real-time read-write scenarios, such as encoding and saving.
-- Files created by large cores under sharefs, read and write executable permissions on linux are present
+- Files created by the big core in sharefs have read-write and executable permissions in Linux.
-- sharefs is not suitable for multi-process use, that is, avoid starting multiple processes on the big core to read and write files in the /sharefs directory at the same time
+- Sharefs is not suitable for multi-process use, i.e., avoid starting multiple processes on the big core to read and write files in the /sharefs directory simultaneously.